w3c/did-test-suite/packages/jest-did-matcher/README.md

 This package helps write tests for Decentralized Identifier (DID).
 Developed based on the structure of [jest/community/jest-extended](https://github.com/jest-community/jest-extended) package.

+To use this package, run `npm run prepare` for preparing runtime JavaScripts in `./dist` directory.
+You can also prepare by running `npm run prepare` at the top level of `did-test-suite`.

 ## Currently Implemented Matchers and Predicates

 - JavaScript and common types